RunestoneInteractive/RunestoneServer/pip/source/Dictionaries/dictionary_accum.rst

 are just using a variable ``c`` whose value is 's' or 't', or some other character.

 If that made perfect sense to you, skip the next two paragraphs.
 Otherwise, read on.
-Let's break down that line in a little more detail, in case that's not clear yet.
+Let's break down that line in a little more detail.
 First, note that, as with all
 assignment statements, the right side is evaluated first.
 In this case ``x[c]`` has to be evaluated.
 As with all expressions, we first have to substitute values for variable names.